 The mandates of the Internal Audit and Risk Management functions, along with their reporting lines and scope of activities, are defined in the Internal Audit & Risk Charter approved by the Audit Committee and the Board of Directors.
 Internal Audit carries out compliance and operational audits and assists the business units in attaining their goals by providing assurance from an independent evaluation of the effectiveness of internal control processes.
 The Management is responsible for the control of business risks and for compliance with laws and regulations.
 The Audit Committee approves the annual work plans of Internal Audit and ensures that the relevant Group companies are adequately reviewed according to their risk scoring.
 The Audit Committee also reviews and discusses the reports on completed audits submitted by Internal Audit.
 Internal Audit, together with Business Controlling, monitors the implementation by Group companies of any measures necessary to address findings from previous audits, and regularly reports progress to the Audit Committee.
-The Head of Internal Audit & Risk reports to the Chair of the Audit Committee as a guest and is thus kept fully informed, but has no voting rights.
+The Head of Internal Audit & Risk reports to the Chair of the Audit Committee.
+In addition, the Chair of the Board of Directors is invited to the Audit Committee as a guest and is thus kept fully informed, but has no voting rights.